-- Coordinated with the Department of Health and Human Services, HUD, and other federal agencies to promote the Lifeline program among newly eligible consumers. - Provided state agencies, such as state PUCs and state social service agencies, direct access to the National Verifier to assist Lifeline applicants with the application process. - Conducted outreach to over 13,000 food banks and homeless shelters to spread awareness of the program. - Held training sessions for consumer advocates and stakeholder groups nationwide to educate them on the program and National Verifier enrollment process.
+- Coordinated with the Department of Health and Human Services, Department of Housing and Urban Development (HUD), and other federal agencies to promote the Lifeline program among newly eligible consumers. - Provided targeted information to food banks and homeless shelters to spread awareness of the program. - Provided state agencies such as state PUCs and social service organizations, direct access to the National Verifier to assist Lifeline applicants with the application process. - Conducted outreach to over 13,000 food banks and homeless shelters to spread awareness of the program. - Held training sessions for consumer advocates and stakeholder groups nationwide to educate them on the program and National Verifier enrollment process.